KalashBankey/OddOneOut-PythonProject/README.md

 # OddOneOut-PythonProject

-Odd One Out Game
+# 🧠 Odd One Out Game (Flask Web App)
-Overview
-The Odd One Out Game is a simple Python game where players must guess the odd number in a randomly generated 10x10 grid.
-The game uses Tkinter for the GUI and Python’s random module for number generation.

-How to Play
-A 10x10 grid is displayed with one odd number.

-Enter your guess in the input field.

-Click "Submit" to see if your guess is correct.

-Requirements
-Python 3.x (Tkinter included)

-Run the Game
+A fun and educational web-based game built using Python Flask where players identify the item that doesn’t belong in a group.

+## 🚀 Features
+- 5 random rounds with shuffled options
+- Score tracking and final result
+- Responsive UI using Bootstrap 5
+- Session-based game flow

+## 🛠️ Tech Stack
+- Python 3 + Flask
+- HTML/CSS (Bootstrap 5)
+- Vanilla JavaScript (optional)

+## 📦 Setup Instructions

+1. Clone or download this repo.
+2. Navigate to the project folder.
+3. Install Flask:
    bash:
+   pip install flask
+Run the app:
+bash:
-python main.py
+python app.py

-License
-MIT License
+Open http://127.0.0.1:5000 in your browser.